ujjwalguptaofficial/shivneri.docs/docs/tutorial/get-started.md

 end
 ```

-Let's reload our app again & open the end point - http://localhost:4000/json
+Let's reload our app again & open the end point - <a href="http://localhost:4000/json" target="_blank">http://localhost:4000/json</a>

 You will see your result as json.

 ### access body data

-body is member of controller which means you can access it directly using "body" or "self.body". body stores data in form of hash, so you can use hash methods for it.
+<br>body is member of controller which means you can access it directly using "body" or "self.body". body stores data in form of hash, so you can use hash methods for it.

 Let's create a method body which will retrieve name, address from body and return as json result.